On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

 Thus, going over all the $2k$ faces of $\LL(C_1)$ from left to right, we get that:

 In the same way, going over all the $2k$ faces of $\LL(C_2)$ from left to right, we get that:

-Both LRBs describe the movement over the $2k$ faces along a bounded open straight segment with $k$ marked points, i.e. given faces $x$ and $y$, then $x\cdot y$ is the face we enter in after the movement from $x$ to $y$ on this line and thus they are isomorphic.
+Both LRBs describe the movement over the $2k$ faces along a open straight (bounded) segment with $k$ marked points, i.e. given faces $x$ and $y$, then $x\cdot y$ is the face we enter in after the movement from $x$ to $y$ on this line and thus they are isomorphic.
 Thus the explicit isomorphism from $\LL_0(C_1)$ to $\LL_0(C_2)$ maps the points $p_i \mapsto p_{i({\rm mod}\,\,k)+1}$ and the sections of $C_1$ are mapped to the corresponding sections of $C_2$, according to the mapping of the points. \end{proof}

-Thus, given an arrangement $\A$ and a bounded component $H \in \A$, we can choose a point $p$ infinitesimally close to the point $p_1$ and delete it.
-In this way, we can consider the LRB associated to $\A_H - \{p\}$, as in the case of an unbounded component (when ignoring the infinitesimally-small section between $p$ and $p_1$).
-As was shown, this LRB does not depend on the location of $p$ (when the only condition is that $p \neq p_j$ for all $j$) up to an isomorphism.
+Thus, given an arrangement $\A$ and a bounded component $H \in \A$ such that $H \cap \A^H =\{ p_1, \dots,p_k \}$, we can choose a point $p\in H$ infinitesimally-close to the point $p_1$ and delete it.
+In this way, we can consider the face LRB associated to $\A_H - \{p\}$, as in the case of an unbounded component (when ignoring the infinitesimally-small section between $p$ and $p_1$).
+As was shown, this face LRB does not depend on the location of $p$ (when the only condition is that $p \neq p_j$ for all $j$) up to an isomorphism.
 Denote this associated LRB by $\LL_0(\A_H)$, which is a sub-LRB of $(L_2^1)^k$.
-For other examples, see Example \ref{exampEmbLRB}(3) and Figure \ref{ExamResEmb2} below.
+For more examples, see Example \ref{exampEmbLRB}(2) and Figure \ref{ExamResEmb2} below.